 Like Orwell said in Down and Out in Paris and London, “Fate seemed to be playing a series of extraordinarily unamusing jokes.”
 Rather than enjoy myself (after all, the second-largest barrier reef in the world was within eyesight) I began counting down the days to end this awful deployment.
 Eight weeks later, I bounced an old Dodge truck down that jungle road with my backpack beside of me and never even considered looking back.

 But it wasn’t all bad.
 I did make some long-overdue progress on a book, assuming I can find an editor brave or stupid enough to risk eye injury from reading it.
 And many lessons were learned.
 Granted, some were the types of lessons you learn when stubbing your toe in a dark room, the kind you could have probably lived without.
-But all life experience is salty and delicious.
+But all life experience is salty, delicious, and should be pursued.
 I’ll take it.